umgbhalla/dotfiles/README.md

 echo "$(cat /etc/hostname | figlet -k)" | { sed 's/\\/\\\\/g'; echo "(\l) \\s \\\r\n" } | sudo tee /etc/issue > /dev/null
 ```

+#### WebGL in Brave
+Using Brave in Linux with an AMD card disabled my WebGL, even if it was physically possible for Brave to use WebGL.
+To enable Brave to use WebGL, navigate to `brave://flags/` and `enable` the `override software rendering list`
+option.

 ## TODO <a name="todo"></a>

 Below are a list of things in no particular order that I plan to do but haven't yet implemented or had the time to configure.